-Board of Directors and Committees of the Board of Directors
+Meetings of the Board of Directors

-During 2019, the Board of Directors held a total of ten meetings.
-All directors attended at least 75% of the total number of Board meetings and of the total number of meetings of committees of the Board of Directors on which the director served during the time he or she served on the Board of Directors or such committees, except for Dr. Schimmel who attended seven of ten Board meetings.
+During 2020, the Board of Directors held a total of ten meetings.
+All directors attended at least 75% of the total number of Board meetings and of the total number of meetings of committees of the Board of Directors on which the director served during the time he or she served on the Board of Directors or such committees.